Experienced Same-Sex Couples Estate Planning

-Maryland and many other states have recently legalized same-sex marriages.
-But legislative changes in some states do not solve all of the unique estate planning issues same-sex couples are faced with.
-At Altman & Associates, our Maryland estate planning attorneys provide same-sex couples sound strategies and personalized attention as you plan for the future.
+Maryland and many other states have legalized same-sex marriages.
+Unfortunately, however, legislative changes in some states do not solve all of the unique estate planning issues same-sex couples are faced with.
+Our team is experienced in providing same-sex couples with sound legal strategies.

 Let’s use Maryland as an example.
 Under Maryland law, married couples are now treated as married couples – whether they are same-sex couples or not.
 That also means that members of the LGBT community who are married are now subject to Maryland’s intestate succession laws regarding surviving spouses.
 Therefore, you must now very carefully consider how you want your estate apportioned between your spouse, children, and family members.
-If you do not have a will in place, the State of Maryland will distribute your estate in a way that is not always highly-beneficial to the surviving same-sex spouse.
+If you do not have a will in place, the State of Maryland will distribute your estate in a way that is not always highly-beneficial to the surviving spouse.
 Also, members of the LGBT community should consider the impact of this new legislation on both their and their extended family’s estate plans.
 How do your estate planning documents and the estate planning documents of your parents and extended family apply to your children?
 You should ensure that the language of these estate planning documents includes adopted children and children born through surrogacy.

-Even if your marriage and your rights are fully recognized under Maryland law, other jurisdictions have different laws and regulations.
+Even if your marriage and your rights are fully recognized under state law, other jurisdictions have different laws and regulations.
 What if you move to a state that does not recognize same-sex marriage, or experience a medical emergency in a jurisdiction where you do not automatically have a right to make medical decisions for your spouse?
 Having a comprehensive estate plan, reflecting both you and your spouse’s wishes, will allow you to navigate these unfortunate circumstances and carry out the intentions of you and your spouse.
-The knowledgeable estate planning attorneys at Altman & Associates help same-sex couples understand what the new legal considerations mean for you and your family.